sahlinet/tumbo-server/docs/user_guide.md

 ### Request Arguments

-In the Exec some basic data about the request is available:
+In the Exec following request data is available:

-* Username of authenticated user `self.user`

 * HTTP Request Method `self.method`